Six out of the seven species of marine turtles found in the world are found in Northern Territory (NT) waters, including all of the following:

 Flatback turtle nesting program

-Darwin is lucky to have flatback turtles nesting on city beaches, a community awareness program working to protect marine turtles in the Darwin region and improve nesting success.
+Flatback turtles nest on city beaches around Darwin.
+A community awareness program at Casuarina beach works to protect marine turtles in the Darwin region and improve nesting success.

 The program has released hatchlings from more than 100 nests in the last 20 years.
 Roughly 4,000 turtles have been collected and released.